 The welcome email

-Welcome emails lay the foundation for your customer relationships and give you the chance to introduce yourself, all while learning your customers’ needs and preferences.
+Welcome emails lay the foundation for your customer relationships.
+You can introduce yourself, all while learning your customers’ needs and preferences.

 To be effective, your welcome message should:

-- Welcome new subscribers to your community and give them a taste of your wonderful personality
+- Welcome new subscribers to your community and give them a taste of your brand personality

-- Make readers want to explore more about your business or content
+- Make them want to learn more about your business or content

 - Re-state your value proposition